 ***A version of this piece was originally published on the IHRFG blog in March 2017.

 Merrill Sovner is a PhD candidate in political science and a research fellow at the Center on Philanthropy and Civil Society at the Graduate Center, City University of New York.
-She previously worked as a program officer and program deputy director for the Open Society Foundations, as well as part of the evaluations team at the Atlantic Philanthropies at the end of its grantmaking.
+She previously worked on programs of the Open Society Foundations as well as evaluations at the Atlantic Philanthropies.